deangela/DM6053-Ideation-and-Prototyping-SP17-Duff/schedule.md

             <li>Find 4-5 simple objects on the street, in a room, or in a drawer, etc. Place them in new contexts, combine them, play with them, misuse them -- What new ideas are suggested?
 Document on your process website.
             </li></ol>
     <li><a href="future.md">Future Dystopia / Utopia Project</a></li>
+    <li>It should go without asking by this point that you document everything below on your process website.</li>
     <ul>
     <li>Ideation (Brainstorming)</li>
     <ul>